Do Jeans Shrink in the Dryer? Expert Answer and Tips!

 Fabric softener can help relax the fibers in the fabric, reducing the likelihood of shrinking.
 Adding a capful to your wash cycle, especially for fabrics prone to shrinking, can help maintain their size and shape.

-Choose Pre-shrunk Fabrics
+Choose Pre-Shrunk Fabrics

 When purchasing clothes, look for items made from pre-shrunk fabrics.
 These fabrics have already been treated to minimize shrinking, providing added assurance against unwanted changes in size.